Eva Jimenez, Dean

 Robert is a graduate of Leadership Redding and is Past President of the Northern California Medical Managers Association and a Commitee Chair for Nor-Cal Think Pink.
 Robert serves as Adjutant for the Adjutant General Regimental Association.

 Chelsea Hendershot, Deputy Sector Navigator

-Chelsea graduated from the University of Oregon with a Bachelor of Science in Psychology and a minor in Business.
+Chelsea graduated from the University of Oregon with a Bachelor of Science degree in psychology and a minor in business.
 Throughout college, Chelsea worked for a non-profit organization that coordinated summer programs for middle school and high school students that allowed them to gain valuable work experience.
 She was a member of Kappa Kappa Gamma Sorority as well as Chi Alpha.
 After college, she spent eight years working for corporate America in pharmaceutical sales.
 She worked the majority of her career at Pfizer with some time spent at Glaxo Smith Kline as well as Sanofi Aventis.

 Chelsea is delighted to be a part of the EWD team as the DSN for Small Business and looks forward to partnering with industry and education to improve and expand business and entrpreneurial curriculum so we better deliver a job-ready workforce and entrepreneurial leaders.

 Heather Kelnhofer is the DSN of Agriculture, Water and Environmental